handsontable/handsontable/docs/README.md

 To start a local Handsontable documentation server:

-1. From the `./docs` directory, install the documentation dependencies:
+1. From the `docs` directory, install the documentation dependencies:
     ```bash
     npm install
     ```